Enforcement of Court Orders

 Being required to rehash a legal matter can be challenging, but it’s imperative to your family’s well-being to take legal action as soon as possible.
 We have spent nearly two decades of experience providing families in NC and SC with excellent legal representation in the various matters that arise after a divorce.

-How to Enforce a Court Order in NC or SC
+How to Enforce a Court Order in North and South Carolina

 Unfortunately, even after an order has been entered and the parties’ rights and responsibilities have been established, the failure of one party to fulfill their court-ordered obligations can result in more litigation.
 The specific mechanism for the enforcement of a court order depends on the type of obligation being enforced.
 A trial court can enforce its orders through a contempt proceeding, in which the court will restore your rights after your ex-spouse failed to satisfy the terms of the court order or move along with proceedings.
 If they do not comply with the court order, they risk jail time and other penalties for contempt.